idiap/bob/src/doc/TorchInstallation.rst

 .. code-block:: sh

    $ sudo gcc_select llvm-gcc42
+   #or
+   $ sudo gcc_select mp-llvm-gcc42

 We also have fortran files that need compilation.
 Make sure ``gfortran`` is accessible from the command line before trying to compile.
-Specifically, the MacPorts installation may not put ``gfortran`` on the command line and call the executable in a weird way (in my system it is called ``gfortran-mp-4.4``).
+Specifically, the MacPorts installation may not put ``gfortran`` on the command line and call the executable in a different way (in my system it is called ``gfortran-mp-4.4``).
 To make cmake find the fortran compiler you will have to create, manually, a symbolic link from this binary.
 Here are the instructions:

 .. code-block:: sh